Mukti-M/HealthcareInsurance_Project/README.md

 * Avoid using predictions to unfairly increase premiums for high-risk individuals without offering pathways for mitigating risks (e.g., smoking cessation programs).
 * Dataset Transparency
-	Acknowledge the source of the dataset and describe any modifications made.
+	- Acknowledge the source of the dataset and describe any modifications made.
-     Disclose limitations in the data, such as missing values, potential inaccuracies, or limited representation of certain groups.
+  -  Disclose limitations in the data, such as missing values, potential inaccuracies, or limited representation of certain groups.
 * Encourage periodic re-evaluation of the model as new data becomes available to maintain accuracy and fairness.

 ## Development Roadmap
-* Some of challenges did face while creating new feature and Visualising Treemap Reports for data insights, with the help of and what strategies were used to overcome these challenges?
+* Challenges faced during working project -
+Data Quality Challenges
+      * Missing Values: The dataset contained missing entries across several columns.
+       Duplicate Records: Presence of duplicate rows could skew analysis and model performance.
+      * Incorrect Data Types: Some categorical variables were not properly encoded, leading to errors in processing.
+      * Outliers and Inconsistent Data: Extreme values in variables like BMI and charges could distort statistical analyses and model training
+Strategies implemented to handle Data processing challanges - Data Cleaning
+    *  Handling Missing Values- isnull().sum().
+Utilized median imputation for numerical columns and mode imputation for categorical columns to maintain data integrity without introducing bias.
+    *  Removing Duplicates- Employed drop_duplicates() in pandas to eliminate duplicate records, ensuring the dataset's uniqueness.
+Data encoding -
+    *  Categorical Variable Encoding - Converted categorical variables (sex, smoker, region) to appropriate formats using one-hot encoding and label encoding to facilitate seamless integration into machine learning models.
+    *  Feature Engineering- Created new features such as BMI categories to enhance the model's ability to capture nonlinear relationships.
+Statistical Analysis - Performed exploratory data analysis (EDA) to identify outliers using box plots and scatter plots.
+Technical Challenges -
+      * Library Deprecations and Warnings- Encountered deprecation warnings from libraries like pandas and plotly, which could disrupt the workflow.
+      * Code Errors and Bugs- Faced various errors such as KeyError, TypeError, and          IndentationError during data manipulation and visualization stages.
+      * Visualization Constraints- Difficulty in customizing visualizations (e.g., resizing images, managing hover data) using Markdown and Plotly.
+* Strategies implemented to overcome Technical challenges Staying Updated-
+       * Library Updates - Regularly updated libraries (plotly, pandas, etc.) to their latest versions to benefit from bug fixes and updated functionalities.
+       * Error Handling and Debugging:
+       * Systematic Debugging - Utilized detailed error messages to identify and rectify issues, such as replacing incorrect functions (pd.get_var to pd.get_dummies) and fixing syntax errors.
+       * Code Reviews and Testing - Implemented thorough code reviews and debugging to catch and resolve bugs early in the development process.
+       * Warnings Management: Employed the warnings module in Python to selectively ignore non-critical warnings, ensuring a cleaner output without suppressing important alerts.

 * Would like to learn differnt tools for analysing the dataset to visualise more detailed reports for better undestanding for data insights which beneficial for accuracy in decision making process.

 ## Main Data Analysis Libraries
-*import numpy as np    # importing numpy functions *import pandas as pd   # panda functions
-*import matplotlib.pyplot as plt  # importing for plotting different analysis visualisation *import seaborn as sns            # built in libraryoffers built-in themes and colour palettes for styling matplotlib graphics to differtiate data insight for better understanding.
+*import numpy as np    # importing numpy functions *import pandas as pd   # importing panda functions *import matplotlib.pyplot as plt  # importing for plotting different analysis visualisation *import seaborn as sns            ## built in libraryoffers built-in themes and colour palettes for
-*sns.set_style('whitegrid')
-*from sklearn.pipeline import Pipeline
+                                    styling matplotlib graphics to differtiate data insight for better understanding *sns.set_style('whitegrid')       # setting up style *from sklearn.pipeline import Pipeline
-*from feature_engine.encoding import OneHotEncoder *import plotly.express as px     # importing for interacive web based plotting different analysis visualisation
+*from feature_engine.encoding import OneHotEncoder   #  Categorical Variable Encoding *import plotly.express as px     # importing for interacive web based plotting different analysis visualisation
+* import warnings   # to suppress non critical warnings if any

 ## Credits